ItzLevvie/MicrosoftTeams-msinternal/README.md

 This repository contains various builds for Microsoft Teams.

+> [!IMPORTANT]
+> If you have any feedback related to Microsoft Teams please submit them at https://aka.ms/teamslifefeedback
+>

 > [!NOTE]
 > Installing these builds does not necessarily mean you will have access to new features.
 > For more information, please visit [this blog post](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426).